 Step 3: Clean the Roots

-After pruning, rinse the remaining roots under lukewarm water to remove any lingering pathogens.
-You can also soak the roots in a diluted solution of hydrogen peroxide (one part peroxide to four parts water) to help disinfect the roots and promote healing.
+Once you’ve pruned rinse the roots that are left in lukewarm water.
+You can also soak the roots in a diluted solution of hydrogen peroxide (one part peroxide to four parts water).
+It will help to disinfect the roots and with healing afterwards.

 Step 4: Repot in Fresh Soil